Last updated Dec 28, 2020

 Hello Families and thank you as always for allowing us to help and be part of your postpartum community.
 I’m touching in today to share what Let Mommy Sleep does on a nightly basis to prioritize the health and safety of our families and staff and to share evidence-based coronavirus information for pregnant and postpartum parents.

-Below are the same practices our Nurses and Newborn Care Providers follow on a nightly basis, no matter what’s happening in the news, and I hope that brings everyone a sense of comfort during this uncertain time.
+Below are the same practices our Nurses and Newborn Care Providers follow on a nightly basis,and I hope that brings everyone a sense of comfort during this uncertain time.

 - Handwashing upon arrival to your home and throughout the night.

-- All staff has received yearly flu shots as well as: updated Tdap (Tetanus, Diptheria, Pertussis), MMR (Measles, Mumps Rubella) and Hepatitis B. While these vaccinations do not directly protect against the coronavirus they help keep staff and families protected against other yearly illnesses.
+- All staff has received yearly flu shots as well as: updated Tdap (Tetanus, Diptheria, Pertussis), MMR (Measles, Mumps Rubella) and Hepatitis B. While these vaccinations do not directly protect against the coronavirus they help keep staff and families protected against other yearly illnesses that decrease immune responses.

 - Caregivers haven’t travelled to any affected areas within the last several months.